OXID-eSales/graphql-base-module/docs/consuming/PlaceOrder.rst

             }
         }

-This token needs to be sent in an Authorization header, header key needs to be ``"Authorization"`` header value needs to be prefixed with ``"Bearer"`` followd by your token, in ou example ``"Bearer eyJ0eXAiOiJKV1QiLCJhbGc..."``.
+This token needs to be sent in an Authorization header, header key needs to be ``"Authorization"``;
+Header value needs to be prefixed with ``"Bearer"`` followed by your token, in our example: ``Bearer eyJ0eXAiOiJKV1QiLCJhbGc...``.

 Setup the basket
 ----------------